-How to Study Properly is below the 3 don'ts so don't miss that reading:
+How to Study Properly is below the 3 don'ts so don't miss that reading: (updated 2-7-2020)1.
+Don't just pick an answer

-1. Don't just pick an answer, without thinking by using recognition or recall only.
+without thinking by using recognition or recall only.
 If you just pick out the questions, and you don't exercise any cognitive thinking, reasoning or logic, then your quiz work will not

 , even if you used cognitive thinking, reasoning and logic.
-Wait until you've done them all.
+Wait until you've finished them all.
 Your brain will "rote" learn even if you think it won't.
 Exam questions are very different in the exam.
 You will have to reason them out, think about them, and use logic because that's what the real exam requires you to do.3.
 Don't Ignore your materials, and your Prep Exercises,

-as your materials provide interactive learning.
+as your materials provide interactive learning and also project management visibility and associations.
 They are very important when you are not understanding a question, especially in the Quiz H category and in the Quiz I category.How to Prepare to Pass the V6 PMP Exam

 to look up answers to the questions or to increase your knowledge when you are getting too many practice questions wrong.
 Use Workflow 13 to open to the areas that you are learning in your quiz practice.
 See slide/page 540 for which areas are represented in each quiz.

 3. Advice for people having difficulty or V5 people transitioning to the V6 exam.

-Open to pmWorkbook, Exercise # 1 Solutions (all 8 boxes need to be known; however, know boxes 5,7, and 8 exceptionally well), Workflows 11, and 13 as you can expect lots of questions from this area, especially for Executing and Monitoring & Controlling.
-Know all of the white boxes on Workflow 11 and the processes they related to and the process group you are in.
+Open to pmWorkbook, Exercise # 1 Solutions (all 8 boxes should have a fast review especially for EX, MC and Closing; however, know boxes 5,7, and 8 exceptionally well), and Workflows 11, and 13 as you can expect lots of questions from this area, especially for Executing and Monitoring & Controlling.
+Know all of the white boxes on Workflow 11 and the processes they relate to, and the process group you are in.
 Put them on your study desk all at once.
 (Refer to the other Workflows for specific visibility.)
 Review to Workflow 16 as you need to know that well too.Even if you are doing well on your quiz practice also review the following before taking your exam